-The SRMC of the coal generator at Node B is assumed to be \$70/MWh.
-The SRMC of the gas generator at node A is assumed to be \$150/MWh.
+The SRMC of coal generator is assumed to be \$70/MWh at the SRMC of the gas-fired generator is assumed to be \$150/MWh.

-6.2.2 New investment costs and technical parameters
+5.2.2 New investment costs and technical parameters

 The table below summarises the capital costs assumed in the model for new investment.